tsukii21/amvs/README.md

 In the data folder, animes.js and songs.js have to be modified accordingly with relavant data. <br />
 <br />
 After doing all this, finally running ``` npm start ``` will launch the site at localhost:3000

+## ⚠ Contribution guidelines ⚠
+If you want to contribute to this project, please follow the below guidelines-
+* First of all, fork this project.
+* Make a new branch in your fork, push changes to it, and then open a PR to the main repo dev branch
+* You can also have your fork deployed, so that its easy to check your contributions

+That's all!
+And thank you for showing interest to this project.